influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/_index.md

 By default, the `/query` compatibility endpoint returns results in **JSON**.
 To return results as **CSV**, include the `Accept: application/csv` header.

-## Query a mapped bucket with InfluxQL using the InfluxDB 1.x CLI
+## Query a mapped bucket with InfluxQL using the influx CLI

  [Install and use the influx CLI](/influxdb/v2.4/tools/influx-cli/) to query buckets with InfluxQL.
 Once you have installed and configured the CLI, execute the following command to invoke the InfluxQL shell (REPL):